Edward John Thompson: In India

 He was sent to India in 1910 to teach English literature at the Wesleyan College in Bankura, Bengal and he went on to serve there as Vice Principal of the college and Principal of the mission's school located on campus.
 During the First World War he served with the 2nd Battalion, Leicestershire Regiment as an army chaplain in Mesopotamia from 1916 to 1918, and his services to the wounded earned him a Military Cross.
 His experiences during the war found expression in his memoir, The Leicestershires beyond Baghdad and The Mesopotamian Verses, both of which were published in 1919.
 The latter work earned him repute as a poet.

 In Bengal, he began learning the language and came to know Rabindranath Tagore.
 Thompson was with Tagore at Santiniketan when news of his being awarded the Nobel Prize for Literature broke.
-Thompson translated many of Tagore's writings, including Megh o Raudra, and wrote two books: Rabindranath Tagore: His Life & Work in 1921 and Rabindranath Tagore, Poet and Dramatist in 1926, a critical biography of Tagore's that led to bitter recrimination with him.
+Thompson translated many of Tagore's writings, including Megh o Raudra, and wrote two books: Rabindranath Tagore: His Life & Work in 1921 and Rabindranath Tagore, Poet and Dramatist in 1926, a critical biography of Tagore that led to bitter recrimination with him.
 Although Thompson argued that Tagore was underappreciated and misunderstood in the West, some of his criticisms of Tagore in the latter work led to much tension and misunderstanding between them.

 Thompson was a keen observer of Indian politics and was sympathetic to the aspirations of the Indian nationalists.
 In his own words, he was "a liberal conservative with a touch of socialism" and he often took views opposed to the official British line in India.
 He was an advocate of dominion status for India and called for greater educational facilities for Indians to counter the Indian opposition to colonial rule, agreeing with Percy Comyn Lyon, the education secretary of Bengal and a personal friend.
 In the wake of the Jallianwala Bagh massacre, he signed a letter of protest with 25 other missionaries condemning the atrocity.

 Thompson also cultivated friendships with leaders from across the Indian political leadership, including Gandhi, Nehru and Iqbal.
 He was especially close to Nehru and the two remained in contact till Thompson's death.
 He was a proponent of Indian unity, opposed to the two nation theory and the idea of Pakistan.
 His close friendships and the fact that he himself remained apolitical made him what Natwar Singh terms "a well meaning but not very successful Anglo-India goodwill ambassador [who] was listened to but did not have enough clout to influence policy in London or in New Delhi".
 In 1939, he visited India, funded by the Rhodes Foundation, to gauge the reaction of the Indian National Congress to the Viceroy's unilateral decision to declare India a party to the Second World War and went with Nehru to the Congress Working Committee meeting in Wardha in 1939.